 Another example of Beth’s refusing to accept correction (technically, it wasn’t even correction, but a request for her to clarify her position on homosexuality) came during 2019’s “Open Letter to Beth Moore” debacle (*see below).

 Beth Moore is heading toward affirming homosexuality

 In the summer of 2019, five women bloggers and Bible teachers and I, published An Open Letter to Beth Moore.
-It was subsequently signed by nearly 500 additional Christian women.
+It was subsequently signed by over 500 additional Christian women.
 The letter was merely a request for clarification of Beth’s views on homosexuality since she maintains public, adulatory friendships with well known homosexuality-affirming evangelicals such as Jen Hatmaker and Jonathan Merritt, and since she has been virtually silent on the issue of homosexuality in recent years while not hesitating to speak out on other heinous sins.